-All these actions CONTROL ATTENTION in positive, affirmative and productive directions.
+In all these actions CONTROL OF ATTENTION is towards positive, affirmative and productive directions.
 Stop wasting your time (being scared) on the pandemic.
 Stop wasting your time (being angry) with policies and statements from politicians you dislike around the world.
 Create new realities elsewhere.